msyamkumar/cs220-s22-projects/p7/README.md

 The expected answer is an `int` that represents the rank (e.g., 3 for 3rd, with 1 being the highest).
 Do not hardcode anything except for the name of the country.

 **Requirements:**
-- Use the data structure `vaccination_stats` to extract all the data you need for this question.
+- Use the `dict` data structure from Q19.
+You must iterate over the entire `dict` to compute the rank.
 - You **are not allowed** to use `sorted()` or `.sort()` in this problem.

-- Use the `dict` data structure from Q19.
-You must iterate over the entire `dict`, to compute the rank.
+**Correction:** A previous version of this README required that you use `vaccination_stats` to answer this question.
+This requirement has been removed because the data from the Q19 `dict` is sufficient.
+However, if you used `vaccination_stats` to answer Q20, no points will be deducted.

 ------------------------------